 KJV Genesis 30:8 And Rachel said, “With great wrestlings have I wrestled with my sister, and I have prevailed (overcome; accomplished; gained the victory)”: and she called his name Naphtali.

 The Hebrew language of this verse gives a veritable discourse on the complexity and competition of the relationship between Rachel and her older sister Leah.
 Leah, as the elder sister, resented having to share her husband, Jacob, with a younger sister.
 Leah was fully aware that her husband loved Rachel, and initially wanted her as his wife.
 Leah was fully aware that she was forced into marriage with Jacob by her father, Laban.
-Nowhere in scripture can I find where Laban had any sons, so we assume that Leah was the firstborn.
+Nowhere peviously in scripture is there any discourse where Laban had any sons, so we assume that Leah was the firstborn of Laban.
 Laban had much political and financial interest at stake when he forged the marriage of his two daughters to the son of his sister, Rebecca.
 The incestuous inter-marriage among families still prevails today among many, particularly those that believe themselves to be ‘royals’, and want to keep the ‘royalty’ in the family.
 Few motives are as destructive as the greedy lust for power and wealth.